Template created by Asana

 This is doubly important for employees who work in different time zones.
 If you can’t be online when they are, it’s even more critical to give new hires a clear list of to-dos to help them get started on their own.

 By seriously investing in the onboarding process, we believe that we can give our new hires the best leg up for their new roles.
 A big part of that is creating visibility and giving each new hire a clear understanding of what the onboarding process will look like.

 This isn’t your average employee onboarding template.
 Our employee onboarding template includes some of the key things we do at Asana to make our employees feel welcome from day one.
-Each new hire gets a new employee onboarding checklist, which is modified by their manager before they onboard to include any relevant information, projects, and onboarding tasks they need.
+Each new hire gets a new employee onboarding checklist, which is modified by their manager before they onboard to include any relevant job information, such as information about meetings, check-ins, projects, and onboarding tasks.

 Creating this central source of information—and making it actionable—gives the employee a clear sense of what they should be doing from the start.
-It unlocks a great onboarding experience by streamlining where new hires need to go for information.
-This makes it easy for them to find important company documents like company values, organizational policies, and employee handbook information.Create your template
+It unlocks a great pre-boarding and onboarding experience by streamlining where new hires need to go for information.
+This makes it easy for them to find important company documents and job information like their job description, new hire paperwork, company policies, and employee handbook information.Create your template

 To help new hires succeed, you don’t just need an effective employee onboarding template—you also need to know how to use it.
 To make this template as useful as possible for all new team members, make sure to: